Kouros

 Kouros (κοῦρος, /el/, plural kouroi) is the modern term (Note: In the accompanying epigraphy the dedicatory formula was "[X] dedicated me to [Y]", there seems to have been no generic term for these sculptures used in the ancient literature, see Morris (1994).) given to free-standing Ancient Greek sculptures that depict nude male youths.
 They first appear in the Archaic period in Greece and are prominent in Attica and Boeotia, with a less frequent presence in many other Ancient Greek territories such as Sicily.

 Such statues are found across the Greek-speaking world; the preponderance of these were found in sanctuaries of Apollo with more than one hundred from the sanctuary of Apollo Ptoion, Boeotia, alone.

 These free-standing sculptures were typically marble, but the form is also rendered in limestone, wood, bronze, ivory and terracotta.
-They are typically life-sized, though early colossal examples are up to 3 meters tall.
+They are typically life-sized, though early colossal examples are up to 10 feet/3 metres tall.

 The female sculptural counterpart of the kouros is the kore.

 Etymology

 The Ancient Greek word kouros (κοῦρος) refers to "youth, boy, especially of noble rank."

 When a pubescent was received into the body of grown men, as a grown Kouros, he could enter the initiation fest of the brotherhood (phratry, φρατρία).
 Apellaios was the month of these rites, and Apollo (Apellon) was the "megistos kouros" (the greatest Kouros).

-The word is also attested in Linear B, a syllabary system of writing used to record the Mycenaean Greek dialect of the Hellenic languages.
+The word is also attested in Linear B, a syllabic system of writing used to record the Mycenaean Greek dialect of the Hellenic languages.
 The word ko-wo (*κόρϝος, *kórwos) is attested in tablets from Pylos and Knossos, and could mean "the sons of the women recorded in those tablets".

 The term kouros was first proposed for what were previously thought to be depictions of Apollo by V.I.
 Leonardos in 1895 in relation to the youth from Keratea, and adopted by Henri Lechat as a generic term for the standing male figure in 1904.